mcpvilapouca/mcpvilapouca/README.md

 💬 &nbsp;Feel free to reach out to me for consulting, some interesting discussion or project ideas.\
 ✉️ &nbsp;You can shoot me an email at mcpvilapouca@gmail.com!\
-📄 &nbsp;Please, checkout my [CV](https://github.com/mcpvilapouca/mcpvilapouca/raw/main/CV_Maria.pdf) for more details about me.
+📄 &nbsp;Please, checkout my [CV](https://github.com/mcpvilapouca/mcpvilapouca/raw/main/CV_Maria.pdf) for more details about me.\
-📘 &nbsp;Check out my publications in my [Research Gate](https://www.researchgate.net/profile/Maria-Vila-Pouca/research) profile
+📘 &nbsp;You can see my publications in my [Research Gate](https://www.researchgate.net/profile/Maria-Vila-Pouca/research) profile

 ### 🛠 &nbsp;Tech Stack
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)&nbsp;